HonsonCooky/row-home/learned-material/cmake.md

 # CMake

 CMake is: "An open source, cross-platform family of tools designed to build, test and package software".
-What is commonly abstracted away from developers in languages like C# and TypeScript, is the way in which source code becomes machine code instructions.

-_See `cpp-compilation.md` for more on how this works._
+To properly understand the need for this tool, it's important to understand what problem it is solving.
+Reading through `cpp-compiler.md` first will help understand the following.

 The C++ ecosphere does not have a standardized tool for building programs into executables.
 Due to the ...